;

 Retail Sales Performance:

-Retail sales rose by xx% year-on-year in March, according to the Retail Economics Retail Sales Index.
+Retail sales rose by xx% year-on-year in July according to the Retail Economics Retail Sales Index.
+Factors impacting the headline performance in the month include:

 Polarised backdrop